cgat-developers/ruffus/doc/tutorials/new_tutorial/output_file_names.rst

     Any python strings they contain do not need to be file names.
 These extra arguments are very useful for passing data to pipelined tasks, such as shared values, loggers, programme options etc.

-    One helpful feature is that strings in these extra arguments are also subject to :ref:`formatter() <decorators.formatter>` string substitution .
+    One helpful feature is that strings in these extra arguments are also subject to :ref:`formatter() <decorators.formatter>` string substitution.
-    This means you can leverage the parsing capabilities of Ruffus to decode any information about the pipeline data files, For example, the directories you are running in, parts of the file name etc.
+    This means you can leverage the parsing capabilities of Ruffus to decode any information about the pipeline data files, These might include the directories you are running in and parts of the file name.

     For example, if we would want to know which files go with which "job number" in the previous example: